Sell Intellectual Property: Everything You Need to Know

 3. Selling Your Intellectual Property

-Looking to sell intellectual property?
+Looking to sell an intellectual property?
 Intellectual property, or “IP” for short, is an idea that has turned into something tangible, such as a product, design, book, prescription medication, or company logo.
 Deciding whether to sell or license your IP is up to you, but it's important to research your options.

 Why Is Intellectual Property Important?